eure-kai/PythonRepos/README.md

 # PythonProjects
-A repo containing all Python repos, combined for convenience
+A repo containing all my Python repos, combined for convenience (October 2021)